Greening the Pipeline

 Building one of the aqueducts that formed the sewer.

-It is an important remnant of the original sewage transfer system that helped Melbourne develop into a modern metropolis: not only solving an urgent sanitation problem, but also allowing expansion into new areas.
+It is an important remnant of the original sewage transfer system that helped Melbourne develop into a modern metropolis – not only solving an urgent sanitation problem, but also allowing the city to expand.

 Timeline